Kingjey254/Kingjey254/README.md

 - 👋 Hi, I’m Jeremiah Maina
 - 👀 I’m interested in Data Science and analysis
 - 🌱 I’m currently a finalist at Mount Kenya University (Bsc.Statistics)
-- 💞️ I’m looking to collaborate on Data Scuence, Data analysis and Quantitative finance
+- 💞️ I’m looking to collaborate on Data Science, Data analysis and Quantitative finance
 - ⚡ Fun fact: Both Success and Failure have 7 letters.

 <!---